 Association for the Study of Food and Society and the Agriculture, Food, and Human Values Society 2019 Conference

-This is the joint annual meeting of the Association for the Study of Food and Society and the Agriculture, Food, and Human Values Society.2019 Abstract Submission
+This is the joint annual meeting of the Association for the Study of Food and Society and the Agriculture, Food, and Human Values Society.

 Alaska is a changing landscape of modern diversity, evident in indigenous cultures that have called this circumpolar region home for thousands of years, frequent urban turnover, and rapidly growing immigrant populations that contributed to the most diverse census tract in the nation (Farrell 2015).
-Alaska Native cultures’ presence and contribution in the state is highly valued and particularly important for the food systems concerns.
-This special relationship between the land and people is also evident in urban and peri-urban settings.
-As in many other settings with high levels of diversity, Anchorage tackles its food and climatic constraints and opportunities in a complex web of relationships that spans from land management, health and environmental impacts of food production to diverse cultural practices within the rationalizing context of globalization.
+Alaska Native cultures’ presence and contribution in the state is a highly valued and particularly important component of the food system.
+The special relationship between the land and people is evident across rural, urban, and peri-urban settings.
+As in many other settings with high levels of diversity, Anchorage tackles its food and climatic constraints and opportunities in a complex web of relationships that spans from land management, health and environmental impacts of food production, to diverse cultural practices within the rationalizing context of globalization.

 The Association for the Study of Food and Society (ASFS) was founded in 1985, with the goals of promoting the interdisciplinary study of food and society.
 It has continued that mission by holding annual meetings; the first was in 1987 and since 1992, the meetings have been held jointly with AFHVS.